Editorial advisory

 Water Verdict

-Screven County receives a below-average water quality assessment with a grade of C and a score of 51.8 out of 100.
+Screven County, Georgia receives a below-average water quality assessment with a grade of C and a score of 51.8 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments cover 22 water bodies in the county's watershed, with 54.5% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 50.9% — worth watching in drier seasons.

 Violation Context

-Screven County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Screven County, Georgia show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 14.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 5,291 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance